Effective virtual and residual properties of some arithmetic hyperbolic 3-manifolds

 Thus for an arithmetic hyperbolic manifold $M = \mathbb{H}^3/\Gamma$, where $\Gamma$ is such a lattice, there is a cover $\tilde{M}\to M$ of degree at most $(2^73^45~\!C_\epsilon~\!
 D)\mathrm{vol}(M)^{\epsilon}$ with a totally geodesic immersion to $\mathbb{H}^6/\Gamma_{P_6}$, for a right-angled polyhedron $P_6$.} {Theorem \ref{Sec:ArEx:T1}} \begin{embedding_prop}\EmbeddingProp\end{embedding_prop}

-Here for a right-angled polyhedron $P\subset\mathbb{H}^n$, $\Gamma_P$ is the group of isometries generated by reflections in the sides of $P$; in particular, it is a right-angled Coxeter group.
 In the course of establishing Theorem \ref{Sec:ArEx:T1}, we make effective the strategy exploited by Agol--Long--Reid in \cite{ALR}.
 Its main idea is to take the direct sum of the quadratic form $q$ associated to $\Gamma$ with a carefully chosen complimentary form over $\mathbb{R}^3$, producing a 7--dimensional form which is conjugate over $\mathbb{Q}$ to the standard form of signature $(6,1)$ (see Subsection \ref{sec:quadconj} for details).

-The second assertion of Theorem \ref{Sec:ArEx:T1} follows from the fact that $\mathrm{SO}^+(6,1;\mathbb{Z})$ is the group generated by reflections in the sides of a simplex $\sigma$ in $\mathbb{H}^6$ that has one ideal vertex, which is itself a fundamental domain for the symmetry group of the right-angled ideal polyhedron $P_6\subset\mathbb{H}^6$.
-In fact, $P_6$ is the union of the translates of $\sigma$ by the spherical reflection group, of order $2^7 3^4 5$, generated by reflections in its sides containing a finite vertex.
-See Lemma 3.4 of \cite{ALR} and its proof.

 The non-compact manifold groups covered by Theorem \ref{Sec:ArEx:T1} are precisely those commensurable with the Bianchi groups $\mathrm{PSL}(2,\mathcal{O}_d)$, and for each such group the special subgroup we produce lies in its intersection with $\mathrm{PSL}(2,\mathcal{O}_d)$.
 Here we have switched to the upper half-space model for $\mathbb{H}^3$ and its orientation preserving isometry group $\mathrm{PSL}(2,\mathbb{C})$.
 Special subgroups of Bianchi groups were produced recently by Chu \cite{Chu}, and some of our results overlap with hers.
 In comparing Theorem \ref{Sec:ArEx:T1} with the main result of \cite{Chu}, it is first important to note that Chu's result provides bounds which are both uniform over all $d$ (ours are not) and, for any particular $d$, are several orders of magnitude smaller than the bounds we produce.